PatrickKyei/exception/_posts/2022-05-26-mistakes-that-cost-me-my-sunshine.md

 There is no shame in making mistakes while trying to figure things out.
 The goal is to live a fulfilling life, not a perfect one.

-After realizing you've a bad decision, take responsibility and accept your faults.
-Don't try to shift blame to others because of the horrible out
+After realizing you've made a bad decision, take responsibility and accept your faults.
+Don't try to shift blame to others because of the horrible outcome.
+You will learn nothing if you do that.

+And finally forgive yourself for the mistakes you have made.
+Understand that everybody, I mean everybody, can make mistakes.
+Don't wallow in shame.
+Respond to yourself in a loving way rather than a self-shaming way.

 ## 5. Never Say Never

+One of the things I noticed is that it's really really difficult to forgive yourself if you fix your mind or what you will never do.
+If you say you would **"never"** do something and you do that, then it's really hard to forgive yourself.

+Take a gentle approach to life.
+Know that life has a way of throwing us in tight situations and may not always be able to see right throught to things at first.

+So don't be too hard on yourself.

 ## 6. Grow Wiser

+Grow.
+Grow.
+Grow.
+Every mistake is an opportunity to grow wiser.

+When you are able to identify what you could have done better, write them down somewhere.
+Save the lesson as a note or a journal.

+You'd be better equiped with a more mature response to the same or similar situations like that in the future.
+Not just for yourself but for others.

+> Hey why not, I still pray for **Sunshine**.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8h--kFui1JA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>